 UCLA Health is one of the only medical centers in the world equipped to perform food challenges on very young children.
 A food challenge is a diagnostic test.
 After giving your child a tiny amount of a certain food, we watch for signs of a reaction.
 We gradually increase the amount of food over several hours.
 Our experienced team monitors your child for signs of an allergic reaction and delivers prompt treatment if a reaction occurs.

-UCLA Health allergy specialists tailor every treatment for you or your child.
+UCLA Health allergy specialists tailor every food allergy treatment for you or your child.
 Using medications, nutritional guidance and support, we work closely with you to develop a treatment plan.
 We specialize in oral immunotherapy, a new treatment that gradually increases the body’s tolerance to allergens.

 Support, guidance and resources